broadinstitute/long-read-pipelines/scripts/monitor/collecting_metadata_and_runtime_metrics.md

 The concurrent monitoring relies on a monitoring docker that can be specified via a workflow option when the job is submitted.
 The collected data (e.g. CPU/memory/disk percentage, etc) will be automatically sent to a BigQuery dataset.

 ### Collecting job metadata
-Metadata are relatively less volatile and are stored on the cromwell server that controlled the execution of the job.
+Metadata is relatively less volatile and are stored on the cromwell server that controlled the execution of the job.
 The metadata will be synced up to the same BQDS when the job is done.

 ### And ...
-Much of these two functionalities have been implemented the repo [cromwell-task-monitor-bq](https://github.com/broadinstitute/cromwell-task-monitor-bq).
+Much of these two functionalities have been implemented in the repo [cromwell-task-monitor-bq](https://github.com/broadinstitute/cromwell-task-monitor-bq).
 We customize on top of that.

 --------------------------------------
 ## Automated resources monitoring via WDL options